 All our itineraries to Guatemala are designed completely from scratch but for inspiration, here are a few of the main sights that you might like to include:

-The pastel-hued city of Antigua, Guatemala, surrounded by volcanoes, is one of Central America’s gems, with crumbling colonial architecture and a staggering outlook.
+Surrounded by volcanoes, the pastel-hued city of Antigua is one of Central America’s gems, with crumbling colonial architecture and a staggering outlook.

-More beauty awaits at Lake Atitlan, where myriad small villages set long the shoreline amidst the encircling volcanoes showcase traditional Maya life.
+More beauty awaits at Lake Atitlan.
+Here, numerous small villages set along the shoreline amidst encircling volcanoes showcase traditional Maya life.
 The market towns of Santiago and San Juan Comalapa make excellent excursions, and the active can explore the lake by kayak or hike the San Pedro volcano, where climbers are rewarded with spectacular views across the lake.

 Nearby, the bustling market days at Chichicastenango are not to be missed; the market stalls are a riot of colour and the town’s fascinating blend of Christian and Maya beliefs can be witnessed during traditional rituals.

 Other amazing places to see include the Afro-Caribbean fishing town of Livingston, the aquatic communities around the Rio Dulce, and Semuc Champey, an incredible natural limestone pool and the ideal spot for adventure sports enthusiasts, with caving, rafting and freshwater swimming on offer.